 The basis for healthy eating comes with a few rules of thumb.
-It is important to eat lots of vegetables of variety and color, drink lots of water, and don’t over-do the meat.
-We need small amounts of quality mineral containing salts, and consuming healthy fats are important for our organ and brain wellness.
+It is important to eat lots of vegetables of variety and color, drink lots of water, and don’t overdo the meat.
+We need small amounts of quality mineral-containing salts, and consuming healthy fats is important for our organ and brain wellness.
 Plus, using sugar from natural sources is best!

 Part of being our best sense of self, looking our best, feeling our best, is to feed our body the best nutrients.
 We can receive a large portion of that from the food we eat and how we treat our bodies.
 The benefit is that it becomes part of what makes us special and unique individuals.

 Use fresh, peak-season ingredients; try from your local farmers market for the best flavors!

 Sweet Potato Salad

 4 ea.
 Avocado, diced

 1 c.
 Pumpkin Seeds, toasted, some reserved for topping

 ½ c.
 Olive Oil – plus extra for roasted vegetables

 2 T. Oregano